whosonfirst/whosonfirst-properties/properties/wof/README.md

 ## capital_of

 A list property used to link administrative, judicial, and/or legislative capitals to their parent administrative record.
-The values are equal to the `wof:id` of each parent administrative record.
+The values are equal to the `wof:id` of the parent administrative record(s) it is capital of.
 This property can be present on any placetype (including `region` and `county`), but is typically found on `country` and `dependency` records.

 ## concordances